-Today I am sharing 7 things to do in Toledo with your kids during the winter season!
-The cold winter months in Northwest Ohio can make you want to hibernate in your home, but these activities encourage learning, exploration and are enjoyable for both kids and parents (mostly, haha).
+Today I am sharing 7 kid-friendly activities in Toledo to check out this winter.
+The cold winter months in Northwest Ohio can make you want to hibernate in your home, but these activities encourage learning, exploration and are enjoyable for both kids and parents.
 This winter break we visited many of these places and had a blast!

 The tightrope bike was always my favorite exhibit growing up, but my kiddos are still terrified of it at their age.